 I love to roam around on my trusted Bullet motorbike.
+It’s my third motorbike in India.
+Slowy but steadily i got ready for a “Bullet”.
 Over the last six years I’ve ridden more than 100.000 (one lakh) kilometers.
 I visited almost every state in India.
 I got stuck in riverbeds and on muddy roads, I’ve crossed the highest passes in the Himalayas and I went all the way down south to Kanyakumari where you see the sun rising and dropping at the same spot.

 Here you can soon read some of my road stories.